dziekonskik/OpanujJavascript-exercises/README.md

 All solutions were written by me - Konrad Dziekoński

-Reqrements are included in polish language, english translations available upon request.
+Requirements are included in polish language, english translations available upon request.

 Best Regards